Assam Career : IIT Guwahati Recruitment 2025

-Applications are invited for recruitment of various technical positions or career in IIT Guwahati Assam.
+Applications are invited for recruitment of various project based positions or career in IIT Guwahati Assam.

+Indian Institute of Technology (IIT) Guwahati Assam is inviting applications from eligible candidates for recruitment to the post or career of Research Associate I in the project entitled, ‘Optimal Estimation of New Physics couplings at Colliders and beyond’ at the Department of

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!